mnxenakis/NaVCh_Scaling/README.md

 	3rvy_topologies.txt
 	3rvy_Preparation_Report.txt

 These files contain all relevant information and may be used for further analysis.
-They are available at https://doi.org/10.5281/zenodo.14617204 and https://doi.org/10.5281/zenodo.14628099 for a collection of 71 and 50 NaVCh protein molecules of prokaryotic and eukaryotic origin, respectively.

 Note that executing: